Anshlulla/Exploring-Langchain-and-RAG/README.md

-# Exploring-RAG
+# Exploring-Langchain-and-RAG
-Exploring different RAG frameworks and applications
+Exploring Langchain, different RAG frameworks and their applications